Blues Traveler

 Blues Traveler is an American rock band that formed in Princeton, New Jersey in 1987.
-They are known for extensive use of segues in live performances, and were considered a key part of the re-emerging jam band scene of the 1990s, spearheading the H.O.R.D.E. touring music festival.
+The group is known for creative segues during live performances and pioneering the H.O.R.D.E. touring music festival.

-Currently, the group comprises singer and harmonica player John Popper, guitarist Chan Kinchla, drummer Brendan Hill, bassist Tad Kinchla, and keyboardist Ben Wilson.
-Tad Kinchla and Ben Wilson joined the band following the death of original bassist Bobby Sheehan in 1999.
+The group comprises singer and harmonica player John Popper, guitarist Chan Kinchla, drummer Brendan Hill, bassist Tad Kinchla, and keyboardist Ben Wilson.
+Tad Kinchla and Ben Wilson joined the band following the death of bassist Bobby Sheehan in 1999.

+Their singles include "But Anyway", "Run-Around", and "Hook", the latter two from their 1994 album four which sold over six million copies worldwide.
+Fans are permitted to record live events.

-While Blues Traveler is best known among fans for their improvisational live shows, the general public is most familiar with the group from their Top 40 singles "Run-Around", "Hook", and "But Anyway".
-They gained mainstream popularity after their fourth studio album, four, which was released in 1994 and became a sleeper hit almost a year later.
-Sheehan's death and Popper's struggle with obesity put a damper on the group's success, and A&M dropped the band in 2002.
-In the years following, the band has bounced around through a succession of independent labels and record producers, and gotten increasingly experimental with their recorded output.
+Sheehan's death and Popper's struggle with obesity put a damper on the group's mainstream success, and A&M dropped the band in 2002.
+In the years following, the band has attempted to work with a number of independent labels and record producers.

-Blues Traveler's latest album, Traveler's Blues, was released in July 2021, and has been nominated by The Recording Academy for Best Traditional Blues album at the 2022 GRAMMY Awards.
+Traveler's Blues, an album of blues covers, was released in July 2021, and was nominated by The Recording Academy for Best Traditional Blues album at the 2022 Grammy Awards.

+Their follow-up album, Traveler’s Soul, a collection of R'n'B and Soul covers, was released in October of 2023.

 History

 Formation

-The genesis of Blues Traveler was as a high school garage band formed in Princeton, New Jersey in the mid-1980s.
-Harmonicist, singer and guitarist John Popper and drummer Brendan Hill formed a group they called The Establishment (later renamed Blues Band) with Hill's brother on bass and a rotating roster of guitarists.
+Blues Traveler originated as a high school garage band in Princeton, New Jersey in the mid-1980s.
+Harmonicist, singer and guitarist John Popper and drummer Brendan Hill formed a group called The Establishment (later renamed Blues Band) with Hill's brother on bass and a rotating roster of guitarists.
 The band produced a few cassette tape demos.
 In addition to some original songs, their repertoire included upbeat covers of "Gloria" and "The Battle Hymn of the Republic".

 The group added guitarist and football player Chan Kinchla.
-Although he was a promising athlete, Kinchla decided to commit to playing music instead after a knee injury.
-Popper met bassist Bobby Sheehan and the two became good friends, with Sheehan becoming the new bass player for Blues Band in 1987.
+Though a promising athlete, Kinchla decided to commit to music following a knee injury.
+Popper met bassist Bobby Sheehan and the two became friends, with Sheehan becoming the bass player for Blues Band in 1987.

 The quartet held a basement jam session (later christened The Black Cat Jam) which spawned the core grooves for several songs on their first album.
-A black cat happened to be nearby, and the group took this as a sign and adopted the Black Cat as their mascot figure.
+A black cat happened to be nearby, and the group took this as a sign and adopted the Black Cat as its mascot.

-The group changed their name to Blues Traveler, taking the latter part from the name of the primary demon in the film Ghostbusters, Gozer the Traveler.
+The group changed their name to Blues Traveler, inspired by the demon featured in the film Ghostbusters, Gozer the Traveler.